Does Pool Algae Consume Chlorine? Understanding Chlorine Loss

 The most effective approach I'd recommend is the SLAM method (Shock Level And Maintain), which involves raising chlorine to shock level and maintaining it there until the algae is completely eliminated.
 You'll want to use our chlorine dosing calculator to determine the proper shock level based on your current Cyanuric Acid levels.

-The key is achieving what's called "chlorine breakpoint" - the moment when you're adding chlorine faster than the algae can consume it.
+The key is to reach the point where you're adding chlorine faster than it's being consumed, so your free chlorine finally holds.
 Once you hit this point, you'll start seeing measurable free chlorine levels that hold steady overnight.
-This typically requires shocking to 10-20 times your normal chlorine level, though you should verify the appropriate shock level for your specific situation, depending on the severity of your algae problem.
+This typically requires shocking to the shock level for your CYA, though you should verify the appropriate shock level for your specific situation, depending on the severity of your algae problem.

 Monitoring Your Progress